bitterengsci/algorithm/Machine Leanrning.md

 什么是Back Propagation

 Epoch
-- one pass through the whole training set
+- Epoch: one pass through the whole training set
+- Batch: examples processed together in one pass (forward and backward)
+- Iteration: number of training examples / Batch size
 - If there are N training samples and use B batch size, then it takes N/B iterations to complete on epoch

 Gradient Vanishing & Exploding